Doxuno

 PAYMENT TERMS

-Late Payment: Any payment not received by the due date shall accrue interest at a rate of 1.5% per month (or the maximum rate permitted by applicable law, whichever is less), calculated from the due date until payment is received in full.
-Buyer shall also be responsible for all reasonable costs of collection, including attorneys' fees, incurred by Seller in collecting overdue amounts.
+Late Payment: Any overdue amount shall accrue interest at 1.5% per month (or the maximum rate permitted by the law of the State of California, whichever is less) until paid in full, and Buyer shall be responsible for reasonable costs of collection, including attorney fees.

 6.